Economy of the Inca Empire: Bridge building

-In order to connect roads that crossed rivers and deep canyons in the Andes mountain range, various bridges were constructed in the Empire, with the help of natural fibers.
+To connect roads that crossed rivers and deep canyons in the Andes mountain range, various bridges were constructed in the Empire, with the help of natural fibers.
 The Inca empire's structure and economy necessitated the construction of these bridges.
 The fibers were tied together to form a rope that was as long as the bridge's desired length.
 Three of these ropes were braided together to make one stronger and longer rope; the ropes were braided until they met the required distance, weight, and power.
 The cables were then bound together with tree branches, and timber was applied to the floor to create a cable floor that was at least four to five feet high.
 The completed cable floor was then connected to abutments on either side that supported the ends.
 Ropes that acted as handrails were often fixed on all sides of the bridge.
 Near Cusco, in the town of Huarochiri, is the only remaining Inca suspension bridge.